ricolaws/bankist/README.md

 ![Screen Shot 2021-09-27 at 12 05 46 PM](https://user-images.githubusercontent.com/41934323/134969600-0273a648-0f57-49e3-b13d-50b5e86ed85a.png)

-- This is my version of a banking app, built in vanilla JS.
+- This is a banking app, built in vanilla JS.
 - Created from the demo in The Complete Javascript Course 2021 by Jonas Schmedtmann
 - I used this as an opportunity to implement a bunch of array sorting and DOM manipulation in vanilla JS.